episerver-services/saas-cms-fe-ontrac/README.md

-# OnTrac – SaaS CMS Production Frontend
+# OnTrac – SaaS CMS Frontend (Optimizely Head)

-This is the production-ready **Next.js 15** front-end for **OnTrac**, powered by the **Optimizely SaaS CMS Delivery API**.
+This is the production-grade **Next.js 15** frontend for **OnTrac**, powered by the **Optimizely SaaS CMS GraphQL Delivery API (v2)**.

-It integrates layout-aware GraphQL content rendering with a clean architecture optimised for performance, testing, and scalability.
+It implements layout-aware rendering from CMS content, supports preview mode, and is structured for performance, testability, and developer handoff.

 The current production site is live at: https://www.ontrac.com/
 _Note: This repo powers the future rebuild, which is still under active development._